UPC/ravada/docs/INSTALL.md

 Grant all permissions to your user:

-    $ mysql -u root -p
-    mysql> grant all on ravada.* to rvd_user@'localhost' identified by 'CHOOSE A PASSWORD';
+    $ mysql -u root -p ravada -e "grant all on ravada.* to rvd_user@'localhost' identified by 'CHOOSE A PASSWORD'"
-    exit

 ## Config file